Netsend/PerspectiveDB/browser/README.md

 If not using watch mode, then all updates to any object store should be written via `pdb.put` and `pdb.del`.

+Note that a build can be created by using browserify, see *Development* for instructions.

 ## API